Elementary Statistics on Trial (the case of Lucia de Berk): Alternative model

-A more unfavourable conclusion can be obtained for Lucia, if we do not follow first the court and then Derksen in removing incidents from the statistics.
-This results in two incidents occurring within a shift of Lucia, for which she was not found guilty.
-Further we reintroduce four incidents that had been omitted by Derksen and the court, adding these incidents to the total number of incidents.
-This amounts to $13$ incidents in Lucia's shifts, out of a grand total of $30$ incidents in $1734$ shifts.
-Taking again $\rho=1$ we find the probability $0.03850$ or \emph{one in twenty-six}.
+A major flaw in the investigation is that the data collection is irreproducible and lacks rigorous methods and definitions.
+It crucially depended on the memory of people who knew what was sought after.
+But we will argue from the data in Table \ref{table:table_elffers} above, which also was used in the computations of Elffers.

+We'll take the overall probability of an incident per shift to be the ratio of total number of incidents to total number of shifts, $\mu=27/1734$.
+If we take a shift to be our unit time interval, then this would be a so-called {\it moment estimate} of the mean intensity of incidents.

+This means, that, conditionally on the time interval $T=201$, the number of incidents follows a mixture of Poisson random variables with parameter $201 A$, where the intensity $A$ has an exponential distribution with first moment $\mu$.
+Thus on average, an innocent Lucia would experience $201\cdot\mu=201\cdot27/1734~\approx ~3.12976$ incidents.
+A picture of the probabilities that the number of incidents is greater or equal to $k=1,2,\dots$ is shown in Figure \ref{fig:Probabilities}, which is based on the calculations given at the end of this section.

 Heterogeneity of any kind increases the variation in the number of incidents experienced by a randomly chosen nurse over a given period of time (given number of shifts).
-From the well-known relations
+From the well-known relations for conditional expectation ($E$) and variances ($\mathrm{var}$)

 it follows that whereas for a Poisson distributed random variable variance and mean are equal, for a mixture of Poisson's (with different conditional means), the variance is larger than the mean.
-So if some nurses experience more or less incidents than other for ``innocent'' reasons as mentioned below, in all cases the end-result is \emph{overdispersion} caused by \emph{heterogeneity}.
-Applied to the current model which is geometric with parameter $(1 + t\mu)^{-1}$:
+So if some nurses experience more or less incidents than other, in all cases the end-result is \emph{overdispersion} caused by \emph{heterogeneity}.

+Applied to the current model which is geometric with parameter $(1 + t\mu)^{-1}$ (see the computation at the end of this section):

-where the latter term neatly splits over the expected variance of the Poisson process plus the variance of the conditional parameter of the Poisson process which we assumed to be exponential\footnote{If one wants a model with less overdispersion, the second parameter of the Gamma distribution could be used to accomplish this.}.
+where the latter term neatly splits over the expected variance of the Poisson process plus the variance of the conditional parameter of the Poisson process which we assumed to be exponential.

-\wegermee{ We now will take the maximal possible unfavourable position, and move all incidents into the shifts of Lucia.
-Mimicking the start of a panic when data are gathered without carefully checking, reacting to rumours and biased memory.
-That is we add an extra four incidents.

-All these corrections result in a total of $17$ incidents in Lucia's shifts, instead of $7$, out of a grand total of $30$ incidents in $1734$ shifts.
-Taking again $\rho=1$ we find the probability $0.01413$ or \emph{one in seventy}. }